JavaMoney/jsr354-api/README.txt

 See the home page for more details: http://jcp.org/en/jsr/detail?id=354

-The current projcet structure is as follows:
+The current project structure is as follows:

 SE scope:
 ---------
-* money-platform: contains the api/code targeting JDK SE 9.
+* money-platform: contains the API/code targeting JDK SE 9.
-  * api: contains the api targeting JDK SE 9.
+  * api: contains the API targeting JDK SE 9.
   * ri: contains the reference implementation targeting JDK SE 9.

 Standalone scope